project-march/ProjectMarch/doc/march_packages/march_gain_scheduling.rst

   roslaunch march_gain_scheduling march_gain_scheduling.launch

 you can change the used configuration (exoskeleton, test_joint_rotational, test_joint_linear) using the ``configuration`` argument.
-Your are able to set or reset the use of the linearization using the ``linear`` argument and lastly you can influency the slope with which the PID values are linearized using the ``slope`` argument.
+You can set or reset the use of the linearization using the ``linear`` argument and lastly you can set the slope with which the PID values are linearized using the ``slope`` argument.

 .. note:: Always launch the gainscheduling node after starting the hardware interface.
 This prevents the node from searching for parameters and topics that are not yet alive.